 Second Helpings Monthly Donor Program

-We know that each day, 1 in 8 Middle Tennesseans including 1 in 6 children are at risk of going hungry.
+We know that each day 1 in 8 Middle and West Tennesseans, including 1 in 7 children, experience hunger.
 Become a monthly donor, and join a special group of supporters who understand the importance of recurring, dependable financial support.
 It’s these steady gifts that help us keep our promise to our neighbors in need.

-As a Second Helpings Member, you help sustain our role as the primary and most reliable source of food for children, families, and seniors struggling with hunger in Middle and West Tennessee.
+As a Second Helpings Member, you help sustain our role as the primary and most reliable source of food for children, families, and seniors facing hunger in Middle and West Tennessee.

 Make It Monthly